JoururiChan/thmoncryspara/FEATURES.md

 * Team Rocket has another plan to thwart.
 * Random Wonder Trades in the Goldenrod TohoCom Center, including random held items and original trainers.
-* Catching all 26 Hina is worthwhile…
+* Catching all 26 CNue is worthwhile…
 * Move Reminder in the same house as the Move Deleter.
 (Code borrowed from TPP Anniversary Crystal, thanks to its developers graciously making [their source code](https://github.com/TwitchPlaysTohomon/tppcrystal251pub/) public.)
 * 21 move tutors throughout Johto and Kanto.
 * Falkner is in Dark Cave, encouraging you to beat Autumn Tower first.